VendArt at MakerFX

 Breadboard for solenoid driver development

-Left to Right (per image): Solenoid, Solenoid Driver, Buck Converter, Raspberry Pi Pico Microcontroller, Redundancy Engage and Disengage Buttons
+Left to Right (per image): Solenoid, Solenoid Driver, Buck Converter, Raspberry Pi Pico Microcontroller (Dev), Redundancy Engage and Disengage Buttons

 Solenoid Driver/Buck Converter Stack